This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

-Located in Pennsylvania and founded in 1950, Amatex Corporation specializes in fiberglass textiles for high-temperature applications.
+Amatex Corporation specializes in fiberglass textiles for high-temperature applications.
 In the past, Amatex made asbestos-containing textiles and put workers at risk for developing mesothelioma, lung cancer, or asbestosis.
-Due to asbestos-related lawsuits, the company filed for bankruptcy and set up a trust that provided many claimants with compensatory damages.
+Due to related lawsuits, the company filed for bankruptcy and set up an asbestos trust to compensate claimants.

 The company that would become Amatex was founded in 1950.
 Called American Asbestos Textile Corporation, it had headquarters in Norristown, Pennsylvania.
 The headquarters are still located in this city.

 In addition to facilities in Norristown, Amatex also operated a manufacturing facility in Meredith, New Hampshire.
-Amatex purchased a textile mill there from Keasbey & Mattison, another textile manufacturer, in 1962.
-Amatex made asbestos fabrics there until 1982, when it began bankruptcy proceedings.
+Amatex purchased a textile mill from Keasbey & Mattison, another textile manufacturer, in 1962.
+Amatex made asbestos fabrics in Meredith until 1982 when it began bankruptcy proceedings.

 How Did Amatex Use Asbestos?

-For decades, asbestos was the material of choice for heat-resistant products; therefore, American Asbestos Textile Corporation utilized this material to manufacture their products.
-While the company no longer uses asbestos, the material was abundant, effective, and inexpensive in years past.
+For decades, asbestos was the material of choice for heat-resistant products.
+Amatex, like similar companies, utilized this asbestos to manufacture their products.
+While the company no longer uses asbestos, the material was abundant and commonly used in the past.

-Asbestos is a mineral harvested through mining.
+Asbestos is a natural mineral that is mined.
 Asbestos is naturally resistant to heat and fire, making it an ideal material for the types of products manufactured by Amatex.

-Beginning in 1950 and continuing through 1982, Amatex made a variety of textiles woven with asbestos fibers.
+Amatex made a variety of textiles woven with asbestos fibers from 1950 through 1982.
 These products included cloths and fabrics that could be made into heat- and fire-resistant clothing and safety gear, cords and ropes, yarn, thread, wicks, tubing, and many other materials used in a variety of industries.

 Who Was Exposed to Asbestos from Amatex?